bnd5k/med_data_depot/README.md

 ## API Endpoints

 The this is a Rails app with an API.
 The default way to interact with MedDataDepot is via the API.
-It's not "API only" because Admins will have the ability to interact with it MedDataDepot in their browser.
+It's not "API only" because Admins will have the ability to interact with MedDataDepot in their browser.

 Once you've go the server running, you can hit the endpoint like this, via command line.